A Fiber-pigtailed Quantum Dot Device Generating Indistinguishable Photons at GHz Clock-rates: Discussion

-Another route to improve the degree of coherence under quasi-resonant excitation is a further reduction of the fiber-pigtailed QD-hCBG microcavity system's $T_1$-time.
-While the $T_1<80\,$ps observed in this work for the X$^+$ transition was limited already before the fiber-pigtailing procedure by non-ideal QD-positioning in the hCBG center disc, optimal positioning of the quantum emitter enables $F_\mathrm{P}>$25 and $T_1<$30\,ps as recently reported in Ref.~\cite{rickert_high_2024}.
-Modified optimized device designs can additionally increase the Purcell enhancement by a factor of 2-3~\cite{rickert_optimized_2019}, while further enhancement might be possible considering the influence of the optical fiber on the cavities $Q$-factor, if the fiber-to-hCBG distance can be controlled more precisely.
-In addition, the further reduced $T_1$-time would also enhance the temperature-resilience of the photon-indistinguishability enabling the generation of indistinguishable single photons at temperatures achievable with ultra-compact mechanical cryocoolers.ing the obtained fiber-coupling efficiency, the observed strain-attributed wavelength shifts and influences on the emission lines limited the countrates achieved with the fast X$^+$-transition in the current device, but the Mcps countrate of the X$^-$ doubtlessly demonstrated the potential of fiber-pigtailed hCBG cavities for highest coupling efficiencies.
-In this context, additional engineering work is required, for example by minimizing the amount of adhesive, or the membrane area in contact.
+Concerning the obtained $\eta_\mathrm{FC\text{-}SPS}$, the observed strain-attributed wavelength shifts and influences on the emission lines limited the countrates achieved with the fast X$^+$-transition in the current device, but the Mcps countrate of the X$^-$ doubtlessly demonstrated the potential of fiber-pigtailed hCBG cavities for highest coupling efficiencies.
+To give insight on the repeatability of the coupling technique and the influence of strain, we present experimental data of a second fiber-pigtailed device in S.I., section S10.
+Also this second device allowed for unambiguous coupling of the respective target QD-hCBG, but showed a plastic deformation of the fiber-to-cavity alignment during its first cooldown, limiting the efficiency.
+However, the plastic deformation indicates strain relaxation, and in fact this sample did not show the unexpected emission intensity shifts in off-resonant excitation.
+In this context, additional investigations are required, for example by minimizing the amount of adhesive, or the membrane area in contact.
 Alternatively, the strain could be passively countered by an additional adhesion layer on the sample backside, which would exert competing strain~\cite{shang_single-_2022}.
 Furthermore, the strain could also be actively controlled by fabricating the device bonded to a piezo substrate~\cite{moczala-dusanowska_strain-tunable_2020,rota_source_2024}.
-Moreover, it is worth mentioning that the theoretical in-fiber efficiency of ~85\% is currently limited by the UHNA3 fiber, which is not optimized for the wavelength range around ~930-950\,nm just above the cut-off wavelength.
-Moving to telecom O-nd C-Band wavelengths will further increase the hCBGs mode overlap to the UHNA3 optical mode-field, therefore boosting the in-fiber efficiency to above 90\%~\cite{ma_circular_2024}.
+Moreover, it is worth mentioning that the theoretical $\eta_\mathrm{FC\text{-}SPS}$ of ~85\% is currently limited by the UHNA3 fiber, which is not optimized for the wavelength range around ~930-950\,nm just above the cut-off wavelength.
+Moving to telecom O- and C-Band wavelengths will further increase the hCBGs mode overlap to the UHNA3 optical mode-field, therefore boosting the fiber-coupling efficiency to above 90\%~\cite{ma_circular_2024}.
 The shorter wavelength designs would benefit from fibers that have even smaller core diameters.

 Furthermore, future work will also aim for increasing the device functionality of fiber-pigtailed hCBG microcavities.
 Implementing electrical control via gates, for example, is an interesting route, especially as the presented fully deterministic fabrication- and fiber-pigtailing process is straight-forwardly compatible with schemes enabling spectrally tunable emitter wavelengths~\cite{wijitpatima_bright_2024} and high Purcell enhancement~\cite{barbiero_design_2022,buchinger_optical_2023,rickert_high-performance_2023,ma_circular_2024}.